dwavesystems/dwave-ocean-sdk/examples/min_vertex.rst

 =============================

 For small numbers of variables, even your computer's CPU can solve minimum vertex covers quickly.
-Here we solve both classically on your CPU and on the quantum computer.
+In this example, we demonstrate how to solve the problem both classically on your CPU and on the quantum computer.

 Solving Classically on a CPU
 ----------------------------